boardswarm/boardswarm/boardswarm/README.md

 is set to the configured name and the `boardswarm.provider` property is set to the provider used.

+As a starting point, the [example udev rules](share/99-boardswarm.rules) can be used to grant device permissions to boardswarm.
+It is recommended that these rules be used alongside the [example systemd service](share/boardswarm.service).

 ### Serial provider

 The serial provider creates consoles from local serial ports.
 No provider specific